truzo/tomango-2018/site/content/blog/marketing-101-4cs-marketing-mix.md

 title: "Marketing 101 - the 4Cs of the Marketing Mix"
 author: "tom"
 date: 2016-05-31 10:23:25
-excerpt: Let's get right back to basics.
+description: Let's get right back to basics.
 What is 'marketing' anyway? blog/categories:
  - online-marketing
  - tips-and-advice